About my Practice

 Who I work with

-Other areas of interest and expertise include life transitions such as becoming a parent or ending/beginning new relationships, grief and loss, relationship concerns, and those seeking greater self-exploration.
-I also enjoy working with other helping professionals such as other therapists, teachers, and healthcare professionals.
+Areas of interest and expertise include life transitions (such as navigating the transition into adulthood, becoming a parent or divorce/ending a relationship), grief and loss, relationship concerns, and those seeking greater self-understanding.
+I enjoy working with other helping professionals such as other therapists, educators, and healthcare professionals.

 How I can help